Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 ### Kubernetes
 Metaflow compute tasks can run on any Kubernetes cluster.
 You can use this section to help set up GPU nodes in your Kubernetes cluster, but it is not intended to be a complete guide.
 It is meant to help you:
 1. understand GPU requirements in a Kubernetes cluster and how they relate to how Metaflow users declare a task needs GPUs, and
-2. find resources to guide key decisions around how to configure the nodes in your Kubernetes clusters.
+2. find resources to guide decisions around configuring nodes in Kubernetes clusters for GPU use.

 #### Device plugins for scheduling GPU pods
 Metaflow tasks that run with Kubernetes as a compute backend are run as Pods.
 To access GPUs, Kubernetes Pods need to be configured in a special way that allows them to access specific GPU hardware features.

-If you are a Metaflow workflow developer or data scientist, you can skip ahead to the [next section](#what-resources-can-i-declare-in-metaflow-steps) of this page.
+If you are a Metaflow workflow developer or data scientist, you can skip ahead to the [next section](#what-resources-can-i-declare-in-metaflow-steps) of this page, unless you want to understand what happens behind the scenes.

 If you are the administrator of the Kubernetes cluster powering Metaflow tasks and are looking to enable GPU tasks, the [Kubernetes documentation on Scheduling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/) is a good place to start.
 The guide explains how to install [Kubernetes Device Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) so your cluster exposes a custom schedulable resource such as `amd.com/gpu` or `nvidia.com/gpu`, which Metaflow’s Kubernetes resources integration is already configured to call when a user specifies a decorator like `@kubernetes(..., gpu=1, ...)`.